-Anyway, on to the first act of the night, Laamb, a singer-songwriter duo from Manchester.
+On to the first act of the night, Laamb, a singer-songwriter duo from Manchester.
 Coupled with smouldering vocals from singer Laura Christou, and the delightful acoustic strummings from Sam Powell, Laamb‘s set was simply beautiful.
 The only thing that I have to complain about is the fact that not enough people were there to see their set, they really missed out.
 Their set consisted of mostly original songs like the tantalising opener, Ecstasy and a few new songs like Too Heavy which they had only just written the night before.
 Christou’s soulful vocal just melts on your ears.
 It was a nice 20 minute set to start the night off with.

 Next up was Manchester singer/songwriter, Rick Kevill, who was greeted with a very warm reception from the crowd all the way through his set.
 Just on the heels of releasing his first release, the This Love EP, which is sure to open up many doors for him.
 His set was varied, though it mainly consisted of him and his electric guitar, but he did also pull out the old piano skills, for song Ghost, it just made his set even more intimate and it was very engaging to watch.